w8mej/open-hamclock-backend/README.md

 manage_etc_hosts: true

 It must be set to false, and then the Pi rebooted to take into effect so that /etc/hosts will persist.
-Set manage_etc_hosts to true and reboot before modifying your /etc/hosts file.
+Set manage_etc_hosts to false and reboot before modifying your /etc/hosts file.

 ```sudo nano /etc/hosts```